Hole spin qubits in Si FinFETs with fully tunable spin-orbit coupling and sweet spots for charge noise: Equilateral FinFETs

+Without external fields, a simple yet satisfactory description of the system is provided by a reduced $12$ dimensional Hamiltonian $H_{12}$ that includes only the lowest three orbital states in Eq.~\eqref{eq:sol-LaplEq}. $H_{12}$ parametrically depends on the growth orientation via the angles $\varphi$ and $\theta$, see Fig.~\ref{fig:Geometry-finfet}, and its general expression can be obtained by combining Eqs.~\eqref{eq:momenta-3x3} and~\eqref{eq:H12-general}; when $\theta=0$, $H_{12}$ is explicitly given in Eq.~\eqref{Eq:12times12E}.
+By using a second order Schrieffer-Wolff transformation \cite{WinklerSpinOrbitCoupling2003,bravyi2011schrieffer} on $H_{12}$, the intrinsic spin-orbit velocity $\pmb{v}_0$ can be written as

 where $\pmb{\alpha}_0(\theta,\varphi)$ is a dimensionless three-dimensional vector that characterizes strength and direction of the spin-orbit field and depends on the growth direction and on the Luttinger parameters.
-We emphasize once again that a finite value of the intrinsic spin-orbit velocity $\pmb{v}_0$ is a consequence of the triangular cross-section of the FinFETs and that such a spin-orbit coupling does not appear in rectangular or cylindrical wires.

-Importantly, for an equilateral triangle, the intrinsic spin-orbit interaction at zero electric field is a result of the anisotropy of the semiconductor and it vanishes when $\gamma_2=\gamma_3$.
+Importantly, for an equilateral triangle, the intrinsic spin-orbit interaction is a result of the anisotropy of the semiconductor and it vanishes when $\gamma_2=\gamma_3$.
 For this reason, materials such as Silicon, where the anisotropy is large, are a convenient choice to study this effect.
-Isotropic semiconductors, such as Ge or GaAs where $\gamma_2\approx\gamma_3$, can have a finite intrinsic spin-orbit interaction when the cross-section is less symmetric, e.g. in isosceles triangles.